xifengfang/algo/README.md

-# all sort of data structures or algos which does not exist in the SDK
+# all sort of data structures or algos which does not exist in the C# SDK